-This will paste the "DCIM" folder (and all the image files it contains) into your "Documents" (Windows 7/Vista) or "My Documents" (Windows XP/2000) folder.
+This will paste the "DCIM" folder (and all the image files it contains) into your "My Documents" folder.
 You now have a copy of the files that are in camera memory on your computer.

-12. After you finish copying images, disconnect the camera from the computer.
+After you finish copying images, disconnect the camera from the computer.

-Windows 7, Windows Vista, Windows XP
+Windows Vista, Windows XP

-On the camera, press [ON/OFF] (Power) to turn off the camera.
+On the camera, press [ON/OFF] to turn off the camera.
 After making sure that the back lamp is unlit, disconnect the camera from the computer.